ytmytm/c128-dcr-dual-sid/README.md

 After assembling two such boards I noticed that power supply modules in different C128DCRs have different dimensions.
 To be sure that nothing will be shorted I put kapton tape on the whole left-hand side of the board after installation, also covering socketed primary SID.

+### C128D

+Start by soldering round pins to row closest to the PCB's edge and to the row marked on the silkscreen.
+Then proceed with C128DCR instructions.

 ## SID#2 chip select signal and testing